Bluebeam Integrations Hub

 Since third-party integrations are developed by integration partners or developers, some may have specific requirements such as compatible application versions or additional costs.
 If you have questions about installing or upgrading to the latest version of an integration, please reach out directly to the integration partner or developer for assistance.

-Bluebeam customers who use integrations should work directly with the integrations partners to install or upgrade to the latest version of their integration as needed.
-You do not need to update anything within Bluebeam to use the integrations besides having an active subscription.
+Bluebeam customers who use integrations should work directly with the integrations partner to install or upgrade to the latest version of their integration as needed.
+You do not need to update anything within Bluebeam to use the integrations besides having an active Bluebeam plan.

 Yes!
 A big part of moving to the new platform is to enable our customers to use SSO/SCIM when using integrations, a capability that was not possible with Prime.
-This will help some users complete their transition to subscription.
+This will help some users complete their transition to a Bluebeam plan.

 Integrations developers

-The Bluebeam Developer Portal, for integrations development, is only available to active customers, channel partners, and software partners in the US, AU, and DE regions.
+The Bluebeam Developer Portal, for integrations development, is only available to active customers, channel partners, and software partners in the US, AU, DE, UK, and SE regions.
 If you are based outside these regions, please select one of the regions above based on your local data residency requirements and potential data latency considerations.

 There are region-specific base URLs that apply to all endpoints: